Thraix/MakeGen/README.md

     makegen conf gen prompt

 This will prompt you with all the needed configurations in order to create a Makefile which will compile your code.
+If you want to create a quick and simple config file you can also run:

+    makegen conf gen default

+Which will default the source directory to `src/`, output directory to `bin/` and project name to the current directory name.

 When this is done it will create a file called `makegen.conf` which contains all relevant data for MakeGen to create a Makefile.

 If you want to change your config you can modify the makegen.conf file or use makegens config command line interface.